Home maintenance requires a lot of time and effort. It often takes up a large portion of our bank balance.

-However, if you are new and never had a roof on a home replaced and you are wondering or concerned about staying home or maybe you are asking yourself if leaving during the process is a better idea to avoid all the noise and chaos of construction.
+However, if you are new and never had a roof on a home replaced and you are wondering or concerned about staying home, or maybe you are asking yourself if leaving during the process is a better idea to avoid all the noise and chaos of construction.
 Let’s discuss this more.

 You want to be prepared and well-equipped for anything and everything.
 The answer to whether you should stay home or not during a roof replacement entirely depends on you.
 There is no right or wrong answer here.
 Many homeowners choose to stay at home and keep a lookout for the process, while others will leave and go to a temporary location.
 Whatever the case may be, the preference is on you.

 If you do plan on staying at home, there are a few aspects that you should keep in mind.
-Here are some of them that can help reduce the discomfort from the noise and influx of the crew members.
+Here are some of them that can help reduce the discomfort from the noise and influx of crew members.

-1. The Roof Replacement Process Can Get Loud
+The Roof Replacement Projects Can Get Loud

 This also goes for pets, most cats and dogs are afraid of loud noises and there is a high risk of them running away as well.
 If you plan to stay home it would be advisable for you to send them away for a few days.
 But if you live alone and are out of the house for most of the day because of work, then you should be fine.
 All in all, analyze the number of people in your home, their presence, and preferences.

-3. Protect Your Foliage and Landscape
+Protect Your Landscaping and Outdoor Furniture

 Protecting your flowerbeds, lawn, and patio are on the list as well.
 A lot of roofing debris can come falling down and potentially damage your landscape.
 This even goes for your swimming pool.
 The waste may end up in your filter and cause the propellers to get damaged.
 For this, ensuring that an angled tarp is tied from the roof edge to the ground to cover your foliage and pool is important.

 While most contractors are mindful of doing this, others may not cater to it unless specified by you.
 If you choose to stay at home, you can keep a close lookout for your foliage and landscape as the roof replacement process progresses.
 Especially if a well-kept patio and landscaping are the highlight of your home.

-4. Utilization of Your Parking Space
+Utilization of Your Parking Space

 Thus if you plan on staying home, you might have to figure out where to park your cars.
 In addition, you will also have to be careful not to have your car get blocked by your local contractor before the work begins.
 This might add to the timeline as everything will have to be cleared out of the way for you to get your car out.